jdoluwasanmi/nagios/README.md

 ### CentOS / RHEL ###

-vi /usr/local/nagios/etc/servers/client.itzgeek.local.cfg
+vim /usr/local/nagios/etc/servers/zabbix.johnlord.comm.cfg

 ### Ubuntu / Debian ###

-sudo nano /usr/local/nagios/etc/servers/client.itzgeek.local.cfg
+sudo nano /usr/local/nagios/etc/servers/zabbix.johnlord.comm.cfg
 Copy the below content to the above file.

 You can also use the following template and modify it according to your requirements.
 The following template is for monitoring logged in users, system load, disk usage (/ – partition), swap, and total process.